 CCRC members must not share the DSAbox link to others but may download documents and share them with others.

 CCRC members are discouraged from initiating contact with the media regarding issues discussed at CCRC meetings.
-If contacted by any media organization related to the work of the CCRC, CCRC members must contact BSC/DSA prior to responding to the media.
+If contacted by any media organization related to the work of the CCRC, CCRC members must contact BSC/DSA/HCD prior to responding to the media.
 CCRC members shall refrain from characterizing the views of other CCRC members.
-CCRC members must report to BSC/DSA all contact with any media organization.
+CCRC members must report to BSC/DSA/HCD all contact with any media organization.